-- Emails: Please check your email daily.
+Emails: Please check your email daily.
 One of your first tasks of the day should be to open your email and to read and reply to high priority and time sensitive material.
-If your predecessor has left you with a full email inbox and you don't know where to begin, contact your consultant for help. - @ - ❖ Pecans and TRACSharing: Pecans is a group email list of all PLS library managers and staff and PLS consultants for shared communication.
+If your predecessor has left you with a full email inbox and you don't know where to begin, contact your consultant for help.

+- ❖ Pecans and TRACSharing: Pecans is a group email list of all PLS library managers and staff and PLS consultants for shared communication.
 This includes important announcements from PLS headquarters, discussion of library issues and interests, updates from your fellow PLS libraries, and anything else that needs to be communicated with everyone at once.
 TRACSharing is the same as Pecans but includes all libraries in TRAC. - PLS Helpdesk: Email helpdesk@peacelibrarysystem.ab.ca as soon as you notice a Polaris or technology issue, or need to update your library hours. - Alberta Public Library Directory: The Public Library Services Branch (PLSB) maintains a directory of all provincial public libraries and their boards.
-It can be found at www.municipalaffairs.alberta.ca/plsb\directory - Website: You can find the PLS website at peacelibrarysystem.ab.ca.
+It can be found at www.municipalaffairs.alberta.ca/plsb_directory - Website: You can find the PLS website at peacelibrarysystem.ab.ca.
 Explore it and learn more about us!
-In the top right corner of our website are links to log onto your webmail, reach the help desk, and contact us. - ➤ Phone: If you have any questions at any time, remember you can call PLS headquarters toll-free 1-800-422-6875 or locally at 780-538-4656.
+At the bottom of our website are quick links to log onto your webmail and reach the help desk.
+Our contacts are at the top of our website. - ➤ Phone: If you have any questions at any time, remember you can call PLS headquarters toll-free 1-800-422-6875 or locally at 780-538-4656.